 If you have applied to jobs within the last few years, you probably know that there is no pairing of letters more frustrating than A, T, and S.

-“It’s the bane of my existence,” career coach Alejandra Hernandez jokes.
+“It’s the bane of my existence,” career expert Alejandra Hernandez jokes.

 Now an integral part of hiring, the Applicant Tracking System (or ATS) — creates an added layer of complexity when it comes to getting a recruiter’s attention.

 This is likely not the first time you have heard of the ATS.
 But, it may be your first glimpse at what the system could look like on the backend.

 We’re here to pull the curtain back on this elusive part of your job search.